Tartar In Pets

 We all love to see our pets with clean white teeth and we are quick to notice when there breath and teeth start to go off in colour and smell.

-Everyone talks about diet being part of the cause and recommend feeding raw foods - this includes bones and other things that encourage chewing.
-What I have always used when available is semi frozen lumps of meat.
+Everyone talks about diet being part of the cause and recommends feeding raw foods - this includes bones and other things that encourage chewing.
+What I have always used when available is semi-frozen lumps of meat.
 Different to a bone it will allow the teeth to push in and clean right up to the gums.

 In recent years we have been using our Tartar Release remedy.
 This remedy releases the tartar from the teeth and back up into the gums.
 It also contains a remedy to reduce tooth decay.
 This is a fantastic little remedy that is a great help.
 It has been the easiest and most effective way we have found to clear/ clean our pets teeth of tartar and improve overall oral health.

-With regular use you will be able to keep your pets teeth clean and health for a long time into the future.
+With regular use, you will be able to keep your pet's teeth clean and healthy for a long time into the future.
 Saving on the costly and dangerous vet treatments for your beloved pet.

 Remedy Ingredients: Ethanol Base, Nosode Decay 30C, Silica 30C, Fluor Calc 30C, Fragaria Vesca 30C.